underscoreio/underscoreio/src/html/_posts/2015-05-06-essential-slick.md

 * Getting away from database-level types and up into meaningful application types as soon as possible.

-* Working with joins and grouping -- probably the chapter I'll have open the most often.
+* Working with joins and grouping -- probably the chapter I'll have open the most.

 * Making use of a feature of Slick called Plain SQL, which is essential when you find Slick producing odd queries.